JulianKemmerer/PipelineC/docs/PY_TO_LOGIC_DESIGN.md

 1. Temporarily swap `self.env` and `wire_aliases_over_time` to the branch snapshot
 2. Use `_get_var_ref_elem_positions` to enumerate all concrete elem positions
-3. Call `_read_ref` for each position — this naturally finds the right covering wire from the branch state (the VAR_REF_ASSIGN alias in the true branch, or the original input in the false/pre-if branch)
+3. Call `_read_ref` for each position, forwarding `branch_tag` — this naturally finds the
+   right covering wire from the branch state (the VAR_REF_ASSIGN alias in the true branch, or the original input in the false/pre-if branch).
+Forwarding `branch_tag` here matters for the same reason as the concrete-ref_toks case above: without it, a later loop iteration's false branch reading a prior iteration's own variable-indexed if-mux alias can request the exact same per-position CONST_REF_RD instance name as that same iteration's true branch (variable ref tokens collapse to the literal `"VAR"` in the naming hash regardless of which AST node produced them), and the two instances collide with a "Duplicate submodule instance name" `ElaborationError` — this was a real crash, the shape documented and worked around in `include/pypeline/axi/axis.py`'s `make_axis_byte_sink` (a conditional dynamic-indexed array write inside a `for` loop), now fixed.
 4. Assemble the elem wires into `mux_type` via a CONST_REF_RD assembly submodule
 5. Restore `self.env` and `wire_aliases_over_time`